 I do not want the strategy to outperform or underperform because it was overly exposed to a single sector but rather because the strategy was invested in cheap and high quality stocks across all sectors.

+I used Quantopian to backtest this python value investing strategy.
 The backtest results show that the quality value strategy has a cumulative return of 238%, outperforming the S&P 500 benchmark by almost 50% since 2006.

 More importantly, by including the quality factor to our pure value investing signal, the performance of our strategy has improved!
 The quality value strategy makes an annual return of 9.6% vs the pure value strategy which makes 8.9%.